inciteful-xyz/inciteful-blog/_posts/2021-10-11-testing-mag-replacements.md

 | lens_more_refs_than_ss | 7,640              |
 | ss_more_refs_than_lens | 12,873             |

-There are some instances where The Lens outperforms Semantic Scholar, but almost twice as often, it's Semantic Scholar that has more citation data than The Lens.
+There are some instances where The Lens outperforms Semantic Scholar, but almost twice as often, it's Semantic Scholar that has more citation/reference data.
 # 2. Data Structure
 For the data structure piece I am looking into how they are presenting the standard data that is associated with a paper.
 That means authors, affiliations, URLs, etc.  I'll try to dive into each here.
-In the [next section](#3-data-enrichment) I'll cover data enrichments
+In the [next section](#3-data-enrichment) I'll cover data enrichments that are not found in MAG.

 ## Paper Data
 To start off I'll focus on the paper specific data and present it in table form for easier consumption.